andrew/ultimate-awesome/README.md

 - [awesome-lilnouns](https://github.com/lilnouns/awesome-lilnouns) - A curated list of awesome Lil Nouns DAO project resources.
 - [awesome](https://github.com/longshihui/awesome) - This project record and sort my GitHub star.
 - [awesome-segmentation-and-graph-method](https://github.com/LQY404/awesome-segmentation-and-graph-method) - This is a repository of the segmentation method and graph method.
 In the segmentation part, the instance, sematic, panoptic and referring segmentation are included.
 In the graph part, the representation learning, clustering and so on methods are included.
 We will update continue.
+- [awesome-rt-thread](https://github.com/luhuadong/awesome-rt-thread) - 🚀 A curated list of awesome RT-Thread projects and resources.
 - [awesome-hathor](https://github.com/luislhl/awesome-hathor) - A curated list of awesome Hathor Network related resources.
 - [awesome-web-scraping](https://github.com/luminati-io/awesome-web-scraping) - A list of libraries, tools, and APIs for web scraping and data processing.
 Find everything you need for extracting, managing, and processing data from the web, from HTTP libraries to browser automation tools and proxy services. .
 - [awesome-luooooob](https://github.com/luooooob/awesome-luooooob) - A collection of awesome things for me.